Applications close at 4.00pm on Friday 2 August 2019. Late applications will not be accepted.

 The funding process is competitive and the department requires that councils deliver what they propose in their application, within the timeframes set out in the project plan.

 The department will look for a clear project management approach evidenced by a detailed project plan, clear budget and evidenced costings.
-Applications should demonstrate careful consideration about the delivery of the project and what is required, include realistic timeframes, and consider risks and contingencies.
+Applications should demonstrate careful consideration of how the project will be delivered and indicate key steps and realistic timeframes, and consider risks and contingencies.

 If we have a project partner, what information should we provide about them?